 PROTEXT MOBILITY, INC. (TXTM) AND RSAMMDA LLC (DELAWARE) PROVIDES SHAREHOLDER UPDATE

-Companies Announces Significant Initial Order for 2.33 Million Pounds of Genus Cannabis Sativa

-/EIN News/ -- Wilmington, Delaware, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Protext Mobility, Inc (OTC PINK: TXTM) and RSAMMDA LLC (Delaware) (“RSAMMDA.LLC”) are pleased to provide the following shareholder update and announce an initial order for 2.33 million pounds of Genus Cannabis Sativa under a supply agreement.
+Wilmington, Delaware, Nov.
+01, 2022 (GLOBE NEWSWIRE) -- Protext Mobility, Inc TXTM and RSAMMDA LLC (Delaware) ("RSAMMDA.LLC") are pleased to provide the following shareholder update and announce an initial order for 2.33 million pounds of Genus Cannabis Sativa under a supply agreement.

 Dr. Ahmed Jamaloodeen (Dr.J), Protext Chairman commented, "This is a terrific milestone and demonstrates years of hard work and relentless pursuit of educating the masses and government collaboration.
 The initial order calls for the delivery of 2.33 million pounds of cannabis, arguably the largest single cannabis flower and biomass order in history to date post legalization.
 The specific strain we are growing for this order is Charlottes Angel for high percentage CBD flower and biomass.
 Everything we do is under South Africa federally issued permits, and license to import, export, grow hemp and cannabis from seed to sale, R & D, as well as develop and distribute our own brand of finished products.